stevedonovan/gentle-intro/part2.md

 a situation where that reference could suddenly become invalid.

-Now, there are basically two kinds of string slices; those that refer to _string literals_ like "hello" and those that borrow from value.
+Now, there are basically two kinds of string slices; those that refer to _string literals_ like "hello" and those that borrow from `String` values.
 String literals exist for the duration of the whole program, which is called the 'static' lifetime.

 So this works - we assure Rust that the string slice always refers to such static strings: